-NEW YORK, July 17 .- The Chicago platform democrats at a meeting last night adopted a resolution providing for a big silver meeting to be held in this city or at one of the nearby aummer resorts on Labor Day.
+NEW YORK, July 17 .- The Chicage platform democrats at a meeting last night adopted a resolution providing for a big silver meeting to be held in this city or at one of the nearby summer resorts on Labor Day.
 At this meeting, if the wishes of the local silverites are carried out, addresses will be made by William J. Bryan, ex-Governor John P. Altgeld, George Fred Williams and Judge Tarvin of Kentucky.
-Mr. Williams has already announced his willingness to be present to secure the other speakers named.
+Mr. Williams has already announced his willingness to be present and the strongest efforts will be made is not thought the injury will have to secure the other speakers named.